Taulantii: Hellenistic period

-After 323 BC Epidamnus-Dyrrhachium was involved in the intervention in Illyria of the Macedonians under Cassander, who clashed with the Illyrians under Glaukias.
-In 314 BC the Macedonian king seized the city but the garrison he established there was in turn besieged and driven out by the Illyrian king and the Corcyrans.
+After 323 BC, Epidamnus-Dyrrhachium was involved in the intervention in Illyria of the Macedonians under Cassander, who clashed with the Illyrians under Glaukias.
+In 314 BC, the Macedonian king seized the city but the garrison he established there was in turn besieged and driven out by the Illyrian king and the Corcyrans.
 In 312 BC, after another unsuccessful attack of Cassander in the region, the city came under the protection of Glaukias.
 Those events marked the end of Macedonian presence on the Adriatic coast for almost one century.

 The Taulantii were involved in the struggle between Macedonia and Epirus when the Illyrian king Glaukias offered asylum to the infant Pyrrhus after his father Aeacides was expelled from his kingdom among the Molossians.
 Pyrrhus was raised by Glaukia's wife Beroea, who was a member of the Aeacid dynasty.
 The Aeacides apparently softened their conflictual relations with the Illyrians, similar to the Argeads, by occasional marriages.
 Pyrrhus lived with Glaukias for ten years, and he was likely even adopted by the Illyrian king as a son.
-In 306 Glaukias established Pyrrhus on the Epirote throne, where he ruled with Illyrian help until he attended the wedding of one of his adoptive brothers (son of Glaukias) in 302.
-In Pyrrhus' absence Molossians replaced him with Neoptolemus, another member of the Aeacides.
+In 306 BC, Glaukias established Pyrrhus on the Epirote throne, where he ruled with Illyrian help until he attended the wedding of one of his adoptive brothers (son of Glaukias) in 302.
+In Pyrrhus' absence, Molossians replaced him with Neoptolemus, another member of the Aeacides.
 Pyrrhus managed to murder Neoptolemus and eventually regained the throne.
 As king of Epirus, Pyrrhus strengthened his links with the Illyrian tribes by marriage alliances.
-In the 290s and the 280s Pyrrhus established his dominion in southern Illyria, thanks to his long and close relations with Glaukias' family and to his marriage to the Illyrian princess Bircenna, daughter of Bardylis II.
+In the 290s and the 280s, Pyrrhus established his dominion in southern Illyria, thanks to his long and close relations with Glaukias' family and to his marriage to the Illyrian princess Bircenna, daughter of Bardylis II.
+Beroea's marriage with Glaukias and Pyrrhus' links with the Illyrians probably point to long-standing barbarian connections of the regions of Illyria and Epirus.
 After Glaukias' rule, the Taulantian territory likely were absorbed partly by Pyrrhus in the Epirotan state and partly by other Illyrian realms established in southern Illyria.

-From about 280 BC Glaukias'successor, Monunius, and his successor and likely son, Mytilos, minted in Dyrrhachion silver and bronze coins respectively, bearing the king's name and the symbol of the city.
+From about 280 BC, Glaukias'successor, Monunius, and the latter's successor and likely son, Mytilos, minted in Dyrrhachion silver and bronze coins respectively, bearing the king's name and the symbol of the city.
 The fact that their coins were struck in the city mint of Dyrrhachion stresses that they exercised to some extent their authority over the city.
 Illyrians under Mytilus clashed with the Epirotes under Alexander II son of Pyrrhus, as reported by Pompeius Trogus (1st century BC) and Frontinus (1st century AD).